adunning/latin-greek-scientific-terminology/assignments/vocabulary-analysis-paper.md

 - Twenty words with Greek or Latin elements have been selected from any two articles published since the beginning of 2014 in peer-reviewed science journals.
 Citations with links have been provided for each.
 - The English definition of each of these words has been provided, together with a list of the Greek and Latin word elements, and definitions of these elements.
 Any difference between the English and Greek/Latin meanings of the word has been noted.
-- The information for your word derivations has been drawn from at least three different scholarly sources (e.g. the Oxford English Dictionary, Taber's, Liddell and Scott, Lewis and Short).
+- The information for your word derivations has been drawn from at least three different scholarly sources over the course of the assignment (e.g. the *Oxford English Dictionary*, *Taber's*, Liddell and Scott, Lewis and Short).
 - The paper is written in a prose format and thoughtfully organized.
 - You have provided complete citations for all material.